Table of Contents

 Classification of Plasma Cell Neoplasms

 The World Health Organization (WHO) has classified plasma cell neoplasms into different groups.
-A simplified version of this classification is presented here:
+A simplified version of this classification is a monoclonal gammopathy of unknown significance and plasma cell myelomas like asymptomatic myeloma, nonsecretory myeloma, and plasma cell leukemia.
+A second classification is a plasmacytoma, which can be divided into solitary plasmacytoma of the bone and extramedullary plasmacytoma.

 Another classification of plasma cell neoplasms is according to their presentation, localized or diffuse.